ihh/zoogas/README.txt

 Formally, it is a game of population-balancing and (highly simplified) natural selection, set on a cellular automaton model of the Lotka-Volterra equation.

-The underlying engine is a general-purpose, peer-to-peer reaction-diffusion simulator.
+The underlying engine is a general-purpose, peer-to-peer distributed reaction-diffusion simulator.

 Zoo Gas is open source: all code is available, including code of past prototypes.